brminnick/XamSpeak/README.md

 ## About
 XamSpeak is an iOS and Android app that will dictate text from a photo.

-XamSpeak leverages Microsoft Cognitive Services to perform Optical Character Recognition (OCR) and Spell Check.
+We are leveraging [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services/) to perform Optical Character Recognition (OCR) and Spell Check.

 ## ToDo